-Chapman Freeborn appoints two female leader as it reveals 2023 gender equality statistics ahead of International Women’s Day
+Chapman Freeborn appoints two female leaders as it reveals 2023 gender equality statistics ahead of International Women’s Day

 Chapman Freeborn, the global air charter specialist and part of Avia Solutions Group, has promoted Catriona Taylor to the role of Global Supplier Relations Director and Jenny van Wyk to Country Manager – South Africa, both newly-created positions.